Veering triangulations and the Thurston norm: homology to isotopy

 We now develop some terminology to discuss efficient $\flat$-disks.
 An efficient $\flat$-disk $\delta$ has 2 cusps whose complement in $\del\delta$ has two components which we will distinguish in two different ways: top/bottom and positive/negative.
 The \textbf{top (bottom)} of $\delta$ is the component of $\partial\delta$ along which the coorientation of $\del\tau$ points out of (into) $\delta$.

 One of these pieces contains only negative conduit segments and the other contains only positive conduit segments.
-We call the piece containing the negative conduit segments the \textbf{negative boundary} of $\delta$, denoted $\delta^-$.
-The other piece is the \textbf{positive boundary} of $\delta$, denoted $\delta^+$.
-Note that the top of an outward $\flat$-disk is positive, and the top of an inward $\flat$-disk is negative.
+We call the piece containing the negative conduit segments the \textbf{negative boundary} of $\delta$, denoted $\del\delta_-$.
+Note that the bottom of an outward $\flat$-disk is negative, and the top of an inward $\flat$-disk is negative.

 Using this new language, we record a lemma describing the curling of $S^\flat$ at the boundary of $\Neg(S^\flat)$, which as a reminder is the union of all negative plates and rods of $S^\flat$.

 \begin{lemma} Let $S^\flat$ be a surface with the efficient bigon property.
 Let $\gamma$ be a component of $\Neg(S^\flat)\cap \partial \mr M$ which is homeomorphic to an interval and contains a rung conduit segment.
 Let $r_1$ and $r_2$ be the rods of $S^\flat$ corresponding to the junctions incident to the endpoints of $\gamma$.
 Then $S^\flat$ either curls up at both $r_i$ or down at both $r_i$. \end{lemma}